awsdocs/aws-batch-user-guide/doc_source/efs-volumes.md

 Amazon Linux 2

   ```
-  yum install amazon-efs-utils
+  $ yum install amazon-efs-utils
   systemctl enable --now amazon-ecs-volume-plugin
   ```

 Amazon Linux

   ```
-  yum install amazon-efs-utils
+  $ yum install amazon-efs-utils
   sudo shutdown -r now
   ```
-Amazon Linux 2
 + For jobs using Fargate resources, Amazon EFS file system support was added when using platform version 1\.4\.0 or later\.
 For more information, see [AWS Fargate platform versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + When specifying Amazon EFS volumes in jobs using Fargate resources, Fargate creates a supervisor container that is responsible for managing the Amazon EFS volume\.
 The supervisor container uses a small amount of the job's memory\.
 The supervisor container is visible when querying the task metadata version 4 endpoint\.
-For more information, see [Task metadata endpoint version 4]() in the *Amazon Elastic Container Service Developer Guide*\.
+For more information, see [Task metadata endpoint version 4](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-metadata-endpoint-v4-fargate.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

 ## Using Amazon EFS access points<a name="efs-volume-accesspoints"></a>